mdnazrulislam7255/GoRestAPI_Load_Testing/README.md

 # Go Rest API Load Testing
 This project assesses the performance and reliability of the Go Rest API under different conditions.
-The test plan, designed with Apache JMeter, simulates various HTTP requests, including GET, POST, PUT, PATCH, and DELETE, aimed at key API endpoints.
+The test plan, designed with Apache JMeter, simulates various HTTP requests, including GET, POST, PUT,and PATCH aimed at key API endpoints.

 _**This test suite is designed to:**_
 - Assess the system's responsiveness by measuring metrics like response time and throughput.